 “Wildlife images are one of the most powerful ways we have of engaging people in the natural world” – Sir David Attenborough.

-Initially I trained as a zoologist, however later completed a Masters of Environment and then a Masters of Bioethics.
+Initially trained as a zoologist, I later completed a Masters of Environment and then a Masters of Bioethics.
 Together, these two qualifications really helped shape my thinking as what type of issues I should be focusing on and why.

-I also recently had the privilege of chairing the Victorian Alliance for Platypus-Safe Yabby Traps (2018-2019) – a collective established to prevent the indiscriminate cruel drowning deaths of platypuses in Victoria that occur via the (often illegal) use of enclosed yabby traps.
+I’ve had the privilege of chairing the Victorian Alliance for Platypus-Safe Yabby Traps (2018-2019) - a collective established to prevent the indiscriminate cruel drowning deaths of platypuses in Victoria that occurred via the (often illegal) use of enclosed yabby traps which was successful in 2019, as well as chasing in the international League of Conservation Photographers ethics committee.

 My hope is that the images and information I share will inspire people to stop, think, and treat the world a little more kindly.